About Your Sideline Access Point

-The sideline access point is located in the end zone.
-It’s mounted on the end zone tripod, about 7 feet off the ground.
-This access point provides a directional signal, so it’s important to point it toward the spot where your team’s sideline meets the 50.
+The sideline access point placed on the outside of the press box window.
+This access point provides a directional signal, so it’s important to angle down toward the spot where your team’s sideline meets the 50.

 It’s powered by the ethernet cord from the router via a PoE port.
 There’s a second port on the bottom that isn’t used, so the LAN2 light on the back will never be lit.

 Once I have it set up, what should I look for?